d12frosted/elpa-mirror/stable-melpa/lsp-latex-readme.txt

   `lsp-latex-forward-search-executable' and
   `lsp-latex-forward-search-args' according to your pdf viewer.

-  You can see [document of texlab], but you should replace some VSCode words with Emacs words.  `latex.forwardSearch.executable' should be replaced with `lsp-latex-forward-search-executable', and `latex.forwardSearch.args' with `lsp-latex-forward-search-args'.
+  You can see [texlab official wiki], but you should replace some VSCode words with Emacs words.  `latex.forwardSearch.executable' should be replaced with `lsp-latex-forward-search-executable', and `latex.forwardSearch.args' with `lsp-latex-forward-search-args'.
 You